PseudoPau/ThesisLog/Writing/Operational Manual.md

 ### Title ###
 By the eye of the Cloud
-- Digital Salon and Cyber Rococo
+- Digital Colosseum and Cyber Rococo